Both cold sores and canker sores develop in and around the mouth, so people often mix them up or aren’t sure which type of sore they have.

 Although no cure is available for the herpes virus, you can treat the symptoms when you experience cold sores.
 Topical antiviral ointments and creams may shorten the healing process, although they often only do so when you apply them before the sore breaks out.
 For some people, using the ointment or cream after the sore has appeared can lessen pain.
 These topical treatments are available over the counter.
 Applying ice to the cold sore after it has appeared on the mouth can numb the area and lessen the pain as well.

-Your healthcare provider may also prescribe you an oral antiviral medication to manage outbreaks of cold sores, especially if you have other health conditions, such as cancer, HIV/AIDS, or an autoimmune disorder.
+Your healthcare provider may also prescribe you oral antiviral medication to manage outbreaks of cold sores, especially if you have other health conditions, such as cancer, HIV/AIDS, or an autoimmune disorder.
 These medications are called famciclovir, acyclovir, and valacyclovir.
+If you’ve been previously diagnosed with herpes, Nurx can prescribe oral herpes treatment online and deliver the medication to your door with free shipping.
+To request herpes treatment from Nurx, get started here.

 How to Treat Canker Sores?